8th ANNUAL NATURE COAST CHALLENGE

 PARTICIPATION AND ELIGIBILITY: Participants must be at least 18 years of age or be accompanied by a parent or guardian.
 A minor must have the signature of his/her parent or legal guardian on the entry form.
 Participants must have a current Florida Fishing License as required by state law.

-REGISTRATION, FEES and SIGN-IN: Each participant must register and pay before the tournament by submitting an Application and Liability Waiver, with the required fee of $45.00 (Forty-five dollars) on or before March 22, 2017 or $60.00 (Sixty dollars) after March 22, 2017 to Inglis Yankeetown Lions Club, P.O.
+REGISTRATION, FEES and SIGN-IN: Each participant must register and pay before the tournament by submitting an Application and Liability Waiver, with the required fee of $50.00 (Fifty dollars) online or postmarked March 14, 2019 or before, or include $60.00 (Sixty dollars) after March 14, 2019 to Inglis-Yankeetown Lions Club, P.O.
 Box 314, Inglis, Florida.
 Only personal checks and money orders will be accepted with paper applications.
 Do not send cash.
 OR we will accept electronic applications and payment via PayPal.
-See the tournament website (https://naturecoastchallenge.com) for further details about electronic submissions.
+See the tournament website (www.naturecoastchallenge.com) for further details about electronic submissions.
 Your electronic signature shall be considered legal and for all reasons and purposes the same as a “written” signature, and all rules, regulations, and enforcements related to electronic signature in the State of Florida will apply.
 The entry fee is due when the tournament application is submitted.
-You may also register at the Captains’ Meeting but you may not receive a free t-shirt, based on availability, because orders must be sent to our supplier in advance.
+You may also register at the Captains’ Meeting but you may not receive a free T-shirt, based on availability, because shirt orders must be sent to our supplier in advance.
 This also applies to very late entries.
 There is no embedded value in the free t-shirt and no change in tournament fees will be made.
-No registrations will be accepted after the close of the Captains’ Meeting on April 21st, 2017.
+No registrations will be accepted after the close of the Captains’ Meeting on April 5th, 2019.
 All participants must sign-in with Tournament Staff prior to fishing in the Tournament.

 NON-MOTORIZED PADDLECRAFT: This tournament is for kayaks, canoes and other non-motorized boats.
 All participants must fish out of a non-motorized boat (paddlecraft).
 The rules for all boats will be the same.
 Regardless of type, each must carry a paddle and use this as a primary form of movement on the water.
 Use of pedals, push poles, and stake-off poles is acceptable but the paddlecraft must have a functional paddle on board.
 A pedal-propulsion system is acceptable.
 No motors, electric or otherwise, will be allowed for movement, at any time, during official fishing hours.
 Because angler safety is our primary concern, a trolling motor may be onboard during fishing hours for emergency situations only, and any other use will be grounds for disqualification.
 Hereinafter for simplicity, the term kayak will be used to represent all non-motorized boats used in this tournament.

-SHARING KAYAKS, ADULTS ACCOMPANYING MINORS, and OBSERVERS: Sharing kayaks is permitted if the kayak is safely designed for more than one person.
-Each person in a tandem must be a registered participant and is scored separately.
+SHARING KAYAKS, ADULTS ACCOMPANYING MINORS, and OBSERVERS: 1) Sharing kayaks, by participants, is permitted if the kayak is safely designed for more than one person.
+Each participant in a tandem must be registered and is scored separately.
 Fish may NEVER be shared among entrants.
-Use of an extra person strictly as an observer or paddler is not permitted.
 Each participant must photograph his/her own fish without assistance.
-Adults, not entered in the Tournament, who are accompanying minors must be on the water, with the minor, in their own kayak/s.
-Observers, in their own kayak, not entered in the tournament, are not prohibited by these rules.
+Use of an extra person strictly as an observer or paddler accompanying an adult participant is not permitted.
+2) Adults not entered in the Tournament, who are accompanying minors who are entered in the Tournament, must be on the water with the minor.
+The adult may be in their own kayak or can be in a tandem kayak with a Jr. Angler and may paddle.
+3) Observers, in their own kayak, not entered in the tournament, are not prohibited by these rules.
 However, any interference with or assistance to a participant may cause participant disqualification.
-(Exception: If the tournament participant is handicapped and requires assistance in order to participate, Inglis Yankeetown Lions Club will work in advance of the tournament with the angler to accommodate special needs.
+Exception: If the tournament participant is handicapped and requires assistance in order to participate, Inglis Yankeetown Lions Club will work in advance of the tournament with the angler to accommodate special needs.
 Please communicate your needs, in writing, prior to the tournament.
 Final decision on special accommodation will be the Tournament Director’s decision.)

 LEGAL FISHING METHODS: All fish must be caught from the participant’s kayak, or by the participant while wade fishing pulling a tethered kayak.
 All fish must be caught on light tackle, hook and line, from open waters.
 If you have any question or concern that your tackle is acceptable please consult with the Tournament Judge at the Captains’ Meeting or prior to official fishing time.
 Live bait, frozen bait and all artificial lures will be allowed.
 Only standard conventional, spin, or fly tackle may be used.
 Snagged or foul hooked fish are not eligible and must be released.